wp-plugins/videojs-html5-player/readme.txt

 `[videojs_video url="http://example.com/wp-content/uploads/videos/myvid.mp4"]`

-Here, "url" is a shortcode parameter that you need to replace with the actual URL of the video file.
+Here, "url" is the location of the MP4 video source file (H.264 encoded).
+You need to replace the sample URL with the actual URL of the video file.

-= Options =
+= Video Shortcode Options =

 The following options are supported in the shortcode.

+**WebM**

+You can specify a WebM video file in addition to the source MP4 video file.
+This parameter is optional.

+`[videojs_video url="http://example.com/wp-content/uploads/videos/myvid.mp4" webm="http://example.com/wp-content/uploads/videos/myvid.webm"]`

 **Width**